cyberark/conjur/README.md

 * symmetric encryption using AES-256-GCM
 * a Ruby class mixin for easy encryption of object attributes into the database
 * asymmetric encryption and signing
-* a keystore in a Postgresql database for easy storage and retrieval of keys
+* a keystore in a PostgreSQL database for easy storage and retrieval of keys

 Slosilo has been verified by a professional cryptographic audit.
 Ask in our CyberArk Commons community for more details.
 (You can join [here][commons].)